peter88213/yw-cnv/README.md

 * Document's filename: `<yW project name>.odt`

-### Export to a yw7 project
+### Create a new yw7 project

-Generate a new yWriter 6/7 project from a work in progress or an outline.
+Generate a new yWriter 7 project from a work in progress or an outline.

 * The new yWriter project is placed in the same folder as the document.
 * yWriter project's filename: `<document name>.yw7`